Structural steel: Structural shapes

 Sections can be hot or cold rolled, or fabricated by welding together flat or bent plates.

-The terms angle iron, channel iron, and sheet iron have been in common use since before wrought iron was replaced by steel for commercial purposes and are still sometimes used informally.
-In technical writing angle stock, channel stock, and sheet are used instead of those misnomers.
+The terms angle iron, channel iron, and sheet iron have been in common use since before wrought iron was replaced by steel for commercial purposes and are still often used.
+In technical writing angle stock, channel stock, and sheet are often used instead of those misnomers.

 Standards

 Europe

 Most steels used in Europe are specified to comply with EN 10025.
 However, some national standards remain in force.
 Example grades are S275J2 or S355K2W where S denotes structural steel; 275 or 355 denotes the yield strength in newtons per square millimetre or the equivalent megapascals; J2 or K2 denotes the material's toughness by Charpy impact test values, and the W denotes weathering steel.
 Further letters can be used to designate fine grain steel (N or NL); quenched and tempered steel (Q or QL); and thermomechanically rolled steel (M or ML).

 Common yield strengths available are 195, 235, 275, 355, 420, and 460, although some grades are more commonly used than others.
 In the UK, almost all structural steel is S275 and S355.
 Higher grades such as 500, 550, 620, 690, 890 and 960 available in quenched and tempered material although grades above 690 receive little if any use in construction at present.

 Euronorms define the shape of standard structural profiles: